Angami language: Vowels

 The following are the vowels of the Khonoma dialect.

 The labial and labialized consonants have labiodental affricate allophones before /ə/ (but not in /Cɻə/ consonant clusters).
 In addition, about half the time, the rhotic becomes syllabic (a rhotic vowel) in this environment:

 Angami syllables may be of the form V, CV, or CɻV.
 Attested clusters are /pʰɻ/, /pɻ/, /kʰɻ/, /kɻ/.

+Phonological reconstruction

+Meyase (2023) recognizes southern, northern, and western dialects of Angami, including the following.